 - Code of Ethics & Youth Protection Guidelines (pdf) – Required reading for each registering adult leader/parent.

-If you’ve looked and can’t find an existing group in your area—and you have at least two members for each of your Crews or Sections—you can register a new Scout Group with the BPSA.
-Registering a new group is easy!
-Use our Group Charter Application to register a new Scout Group.
-Each member will need to complete the Individual Registration and write your Scout Group’s name in the appropriate field.
+In BPSA, Scouting units are referred to as “Groups,” not “Troops” (which only applies to the Pathfinder section).
+If you’ve looked and can’t find an existing group in your area—and you have at least two members for each of your Sections—you can register (or “charter”) a new Scout Group with the BPSA.
+Chartering a new group is easy!
+Use our Group Charter Application Form to register a new BPSA Scout Group.
+You’ll need to fill in all the information on that form, which includes a list of each registering member of your group; and each registering member of the group will need to fill out and sign the Liability Waiver & Medical Release Form.
+A copy of each of these items should be mailed in with the application and kept on file in your records.

 To understand this process, the organization of a Scout Group is like an umbrella.
-Each Scout Group will have under it one or more sections: either an Otter Raft, Timberwolf Pack, Pathfinder Troop or Rover Crew (or all of the above).
-If you are registering a new Group, you’ll have at least one of these sections, depending on the ages of the interested members.
-A Scout Group also has a unique number (2nd, 4th, 15th, 33rd, etc.) and a name.
-The number 1 (ordinal 1st) is reserved for the BPSA HQ Lone Scouts Group (1st Lone Scouts Group); but once you register your group, no other group can use that number.
-So take a look at our existing groups using our ScoutFinder app and see what numbers are available.
-Typically, the name of the group is taken from something meaningful to the group itself, such as a local name of the city, a geographical landmark, or even related to the history of the area that the group resides.
-Here are some examples from existing groups in our Association:
+Each Scout Group will have under it one or more sections: either an Otter Raft, Timberwolf Pack, Pathfinder Troop, or Rover Crew.
+If you are registering a new group, you’ll have at least one of these sections, depending on the age of the interested members.
+A Scout Group also has a unique number (2nd, 3rd, 4th, 14th, 66th, etc.) and a name.
+The number 1 (ordinal 1st) is reserved for the BPSA HQ Lone Scouts (1st Lone Scouts Group); but once you register your group, no other group can use that number for as long as your group is chartered with us.
+So take a look at our existing groups on the ScoutFinder map and see which numbers are available.
+Typically, the name of the group is taken from something meaningful to the group itself, such as a local name (or nickname) of the city or community, a geographical landmark, or possibly something related to the history or culture of the area that the group resides.
+Here are some examples from existing groups in our association:

 - 14th Treaty Oak